Adding Flavor to the Sandwich Generation

 Why I Started This Sandwich Generation Blog

-The Sandwich Generation is reshaping what family care looks like, often without enough acknowledgment or rest.
-That’s why I created this blog: a place to find stories, resources, and encouragement for life in the middle.
-From parent-care checklists to family budgeting tips, from mental health insights to time-saving hacks, you’ll find tools that make this season a little lighter.
+I created this space because our generation is reshaping what family care looks like, often without enough rest or recognition.
+From parent-care checklists to family budgeting tips, mental health insights to time-saving hacks, you’ll find tools here to make this season a little lighter.

 Contact me